GB 0210 GOGERDDAN

 All records acquired by NLW have been retained apart from those scheduled for desrtuction, and the records relating to the Buscot Park estate, which have been transferred to Berkshire Record Office..Duplicate blank forms, blank wrappers and duplicate pre-printed business envelopes have been destroyed.
 (Authority to destroy given by NLW form no. HP/2018/2).
 Details are given in the relevant file descriptions.

 System o drefniant

-Arranged as seven groups, comprising estate rentals and valuations of Gogerddan and Abernantbychan (transferred from a previous catalogue, with additions); and records of the estates of Gogerddan, Mathafarn, Aberbechan and Main, Rug, and miscellaneous estates.
+Arranged as eight groups, the first two comprising estate rentals and valuations of Gogerddan and Abernantbychan (transferred from a previous catalogue, with additions).
+The other six groups comprise records of the estates of Gogerddan;, Llan-gors (Breconshire), Abernantbychan, Cardigan Priory and Llangathen; Mathafarn; Aberbechan and Main; Rug; and miscellaneous estates.
 These groups incorporate 348 volumes (Gogerddan Vols) which had been previously numbered and boxed at NLW.
 They also incorporate the BRA Deposit.
 Both the Gogerddan Vols and the BRA Deposit have been integrated into the main catalogue description in the appropriate sections..